 All units are responsible for the day-to-day management of operational risk in their products, processes, systems and activities in accordance with the various frameworks and policies.
-The RMG Operational Risk unit and other corporate oversight and control functions oversee and monitor the effectiveness of operational risk management, assess key operational risk issues with the units to determine the impact at the Branch, and report and/or escalate key operational risks to relevant senior management and Board-level committees with recommendations on appropriate risk mitigation strategies.
+The RMG Operational Risk unit and other corporate oversight and control functions oversee and monitor the effectiveness of operational risk management, assess key operational risk issues with the units, and report and/or escalate key operational risks to risk committees with recommendations on appropriate risk mitigation strategies.

-The Head Office has developed an integrated governance, risk & compliance system with aligned risk assessment methodology, common taxonomy and unified processes for the 3 lines of defence.
-We will complete the full implementation in 2018.
+The Head Office implmented an integrated governance, risk & compliance system with aligned risk assessment methodology, common taxonomy and unified processes for the 3 lines of defence.